 Start with a savings account.
 You can set up automatic funds transfers from checking to savings to transfer the cash you save from mindful spending.
 Also consider using tools such as FSCB’s Pocket Change, which rounds up debit card transactions and deposits the difference in your savings account.

-Use credit cards that offer cash bonuses or benefits, such as points toward travel, that will help you achieve your goals.
+Use credit cards that offer cash bonuses or benefits, such as points toward travel, that will help you achieve financial success.
 Many cards also offer bonus points for specific types of spending, such as dining out or buying consumer electronics.
 Be aware of your credit card terms and benefits and make the most of them.

 As your savings grow, be sure to make the most of your money.
 For example, put your savings into a certificate of deposit (CD) to earn higher interest for planned expenses such as a vacation, or put the money into an individual retirement account (IRA) to help meet your retirement goals.